wpilibsuite/frc-docs/source/docs/software/dashboards/dashboard-intro.rst

 Specific Dashboards (oldest to newest)
 --------------------------------------

 .. note:: SmartDashboard and Shuffleboard have a long history of aiding FRC teams.
-However, they are not currently receiving active updates or improvements.
+However, they do not have a person to maintain them so are not receiving bug fixes or improvements.
 Notably, Shuffleboard may experience performance issues on some machines under certain scenarios.
+PRs from external contributors will be reviewed.

 :ref:`LabVIEW Dashboard <docs/software/dashboards/labview-dashboard/index:LabVIEW Dashboard>` (Driver / Programming) - easy to use and provides a lot of features straight out of the box like: camera streams, autonomous selection, and joystick feedback.
 It can be customized using LabVIEW by creating a new Dashboard project.
 While it :ref:`can be used <docs/software/dashboards/labview-dashboard/using-the-labview-dashboard-with-c++-java-code:Using the LabVIEW Dashboard with C++/Java Code>` by Java or C++ teams, they generally prefer SmartDashboard or Shuffleboard which can be customized in their respective language.